separatio/ez-daily/README.md

-# Daily Roulette
+# Easy Daily

 This project has been created to be used during all-remote daily meetings.

 # Setup

-1. Before using the project, make sure to install node modules by run the following in the terminal:
+1. Install node modules by running:
 ```
-yarn
+yarn install
 ```

-2. Install the Postgres Client for the database.
-   The database server will be ran as a docker container later.

-# Dockerization

-In order to run the project in development mode, please install `Docker` and `docker-compose`.
+2. Install Docker and make sure `docker compose` is installed as well.

+# Running in development mode

-Then simply run:
+Simply run:
 ```
-docker-compose -f docker-compose.dev.yml up -d --build
+yarn docker:dev
 ```

-This should start up all the needed containers, along with hot reload, in Docker.
+This will start up both the server and a database locally, while still using hot reload.

 ## Database

-In order to set up the project completely, you still need to generate the db.
+In order to set up the project completely, you need to generate the db.
-You can do this via `npx` in the terminal, by running the following in the project folder:
+After running `yarn docker:dev`, the database can be created via:

 ```
 npx prisma migrate dev --preview-feature
 ```

-This will set up the database from scratch.